-Strategies for 2011 and subsequent years
+Strategies for 2012 and Subsequent Years

-Further extend the Bank's business into politically and economically stable, high-growth markets
+Further extend the Bank's business in politically and economically stable, high-growth markets

 The Bank's expertise in risk and capital management and extensive knowledge of the Region allows it to identify and strategically focus on stable and growth-oriented markets, including investment grade countries in the Region.
-Bladex maintains strategically placed representative offices in order to provide focused service and products in markets that the Bank considers key to its continued growth.
-In addition, the Bank continually considers establishing a presence in other strategic locations throughout the Region in order to respond to stability and growth trends it identifies.
+Bladex maintains strategically placed representative offices in order to provide focused products and services in markets that the Bank considers key to its continued growth.
+In addition, the Bank continually considers establishing a presence in other strategic locations throughout the Region in order to rapidly respond to stability and growth trends it identifies.